JohnScolaro/personal-website/posts/python-module-not-found.md

 ## Whats the proper solution?

 Stop saving files in the dang package.
-Use something like the `tmpfile` module to generate temporary directories in a cross-platform way, and save the files in there.
+Use something like the `platformdirs` module to get more sensible locations to store your files in a more cross-platform way, and save the files in there.
 Save them ANYWHERE else!
 Just not in the package.